 Your notebooks are not "marked" as part of a "summative assessment" or examination.
 Rather they are to help you get to grips with each practical as you do it and write it up so that you still understand it when it comes to revision later in the year.
-To help with this, we ask you to complete the Blue Sheets (see above).
-If you feel all at sea, or if your Blue Sheets are full of blank spaces make a point of asking a demonstrator for help.
+To help with this, we ask you to complete the question sheets (see above).
+If you feel all at sea, or if your answers are full of blank spaces make a point of asking the demonstrator for help (e.g. this can be in the Zoom sessions if online).